Personal Immigration

 It is important for Graduate Visa holders to plan their immigration journey carefully and to be aware of the time limits associated with the Graduate route.
 Applications to switch into another immigration route must be submitted before a Graduate Visa expires.
 Switching early can also help to maximise the time spent on a route that leads to settlement.

-17. Can Dependants Join You on a Graduate Visa?
+17. Can Dependants Stay With You on a Graduate Visa?

-If you have family members in the UK who already have permission to stay in the UK as your dependent then they will be able to extend their stay when you apply to enter the Graduate Visa Route.
+If you have family members in the UK who joined you as dependants on your current Student or Tier 4 (General) Student permission then they will be able to apply to stay as dependants when you apply to switch into the Graduate Visa Route.

-New dependents are not permitted on this route, except where a dependent child is born in the UK during a period of Student or Graduate leave.
+New dependents are not permitted on this route, except where a child was born in the UK during your current or last Student or Tier 4 (General) Student permission and applies from within the UK.
+Dependants applying on the Graduate route must be in the UK when they apply.

 18. Graduate Visa Refusals: Common Mistakes to Avoid